Sessions

 Speakers:

-Macro on the Micros: The Legal Landscape of PFAS and Microplastics in CPG
+Macro on the Micros: The Legal Landscape of PFAS, Microplastics and other Contaminants in CPG

 This will be a broad-ranging session covering assessment, mitigation and compliance strategies in light of litigation, MAHA, state and federal proposals, including updates in Minnesota, Maine’s DEP, comprehensive bans in California and New Mexico, FDA bottled water testing and findings and petitions to EPA reporting rules.